Compare

 At a glance

-A quick view of who this is for, what it solves, and where to go next.
+A quick view of who this page fits, what it solves, and how the answer is laid out.

 Best fit